Price guide £225,000

 The pretty gardens which are to the at the front of the cottage have been carefully landscaped to provide secluded seating areas from which to enjoy the views, a small vegetable patch and a gateway giving direct access on to Minchinhampton Common.

-The property lies within the parish of Minchinhampton with a post box and bus stop at nearby Burleigh Corner.
+The cottage lies within the parish of Minchinhampton with a post box and bus stop at nearby Burleigh Corner.
 Minchinhampton has a variety of shops, a post office, a good primary school, sports facilities and other amenities.
 There is also a primary school further down Brimscombe Hill.
 Brimscombe at the bottom of the hill has a post office and other shops.
 Minchinhampton Common lies at the top of the hill and offers hundreds of acres of land vested in the National Trust.
-This supports an eighteen hole golf course and can be used for recreational use.
-More comprehensive facilities are available in Nailsworth and Stroud which are both within three miles.
-Junctions of the M4 and M5 Motorways are also within easy reach and railway stations at Stroud and Kemble provide main line services to Gloucester, Swindon and London Paddington.
+This supports an eighteen hole golf course and can be used for other recreational purposes.
+More facilities are available in Nailsworth and Stroud which are all within three miles.
+Junctions of the M4 and M5 Motorways are within easy reach and railway stations at Stroud and Kemble provide main line services to Gloucester, Swindon and London Paddington.

-Oil fired central heating, mains water and drainage.
+Oil fired central heating, mains electricity, water and drainage.

 Stroud District Council, Ebley Mill, Westward Road, Stroud, Glos.
 GL5 4UB Tel: 01453 766321